Pooh's Heffalump Movie Budget

 Key Budget Allocation Categories

-What were the major production costs?
+What were the major cost factors in Pooh's Heffalump Movie?

 Several factors contributed to the overall production costs of "Pooh's Heffalump Movie."